Skip to Main Content

 About Skills at Library resources & training

 Skills at Library is divided into 7 sections that will take you through the basics of using the Library and on to more advanced information literacy skills.
 We hope you will be able to use Skills at Library resources however works best for you.
 The below suggestions and framework have been provided to help guide your learning as you build on existing skills and identify knowledge gaps.
-To get the most out of Skills at Library training, we recommend completing the 'Information Masters' course on Moodle alongside our workshops.
+To get the most out of Skills at Library training, we recommend completing the 'Information Skills' course on Moodle alongside our workshops.

 Tips for undergraduates